U.S. Justice Dept weighs stripping federal funds from cities allowing 'anarchy'

 Many cities across the United States have experienced unrest since the May death of George Floyd.
 In some cases the protests have escalated into violence and looting.

-The federal government has mounted a campaign to disperse the racial justice protests, including by sending federal agents into Portland and Seattle and encouraging federal prosecutors to bring charges.
+The federal government has mounted a campaign to disperse the violence, including by sending federal agents into Portland and Seattle and encouraging federal prosecutors to bring charges.

 Last week, the Justice Department urged federal prosecutors to consider sedition charges against protesters who have burned buildings and engaged in other violent activity.